tcp(7) — Linux manual page

 socket.
 The default value is the system page size.

-(On Linux 2.4, the default value is 4 kB, lowered
+(On Linux 2.4, the default value is 4 kB, lowered to

-to PAGE_SIZE bytes in low-memory systems.)
-This
+PAGE_SIZE bytes in low-memory systems.)
+This value

-receive buffer declared using SO_RCVBUF on a
+buffer declared using SO_RCVBUF on a socket.

 default